microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Sharing/README.md

 This class implements the Vector3 object primitive for the syncing system.
 It does the heavy lifting to make adding new Vector3 to a class easy.

 #### [Unity](Scripts/Unity)
+---
+Scripts used to implement unity specific sync services.

 ##### DefaultSyncModelAccessor.cs
 Default implementation of a behaviour that allows other components of a game object access the shared data model as a raw SyncObject instance.

 ##### ISyncModelSccessor.cs
 Interface that allows a components of a game object access the shared data model set by a SpawnManager.

-##### QuaternionInterpolated.cs
-Class to encapsulate an interpolating Quaternion property.

 ##### TransformSynchronizer.cs
 Synchronizer to update and broadcast a transform object through our data model.

-##### Vector3Interpolated.cs
-Class to encapsulate an interpolating Vector3 property.

 #### [Utilities](Scripts/Utilities)
+---
+Scripts for sync service utilities.

 ##### AutoJoinSession.cs
 Utility class for automatically joining shared sessions without needing to go through a lobby.